aardappel/lobster/docs/source/language_reference.md

 language more predictable in how much time is spent for a given amount of code, since memory management cost is spread equally through all code, instead of causing possibly long pauses like with garbage collection.
-Lobster has a custom allocator for its vector object that is very fast.
+Lobster has a custom allocator that is very fast.

 Most reference counting happens at compile time using a "lifetime analysis" algorithm, details [here](memory_management.html).